What is Fixed Wireless Internet and How Does It Compare to Satellite?

 There are three parts to gaining internet access through satellites.
 There is the geostationary satellite orbiting Earth, the satellite dish, and the modem.

-Signals are sent from the satellite dish into space.
-The signals travel 22,300 miles above Earth to a satellite.
+Signals are sent from the satellite dish into a low orbit or higher orbit satellite.

 These signals are bounced off the satellite to the internet service provider's (ISP's) Network Operations Center or NOC.
 NOC is privately connected to the internet.